-“My goal since I started the Sone-Tu [project] has been to make people aware of Chin culture and history, while also connecting Chin living in Rakhine with the modern world,” says Mai Ni Ni.
-“Like the threads of the weavings themselves, making connections between the past and present is what Sone-Tu is trying to do.”
+“My goal since I started SONE-TU has been to make people aware of Chin culture and history, while also connecting Chin living in Rakhine with the modern world,” says Mai Ni Ni.
+“Like the threads of the weavings themselves, making connections between the past and present is what SONE-TU is trying to do.”

 Mai Ni Ni’s peacebuilding work has focused on development and education in contexts where ethnic conflict has been a fixture for generations.
 Myanmar is one of the most ethnically diverse countries in the world, with the government recognizing 135 distinct ethnic groups.

 A member of the Sumtu Chin herself, Mai Ni Ni says she founded the organizations out of frustration with the erosion of Chin cultural traditions.
 In 2002, she was working with a team to document the rituals, customs and history of the Sone-Tu, when she realized that she was unable to find or purchase indigenous Sone-Tu clothing and textiles, famed for their intricate, handwoven patterns.

 High poverty rates forced many Sumtu people to sell their handwoven clothing to people beyond the community for income, and cheap, easily mass-produced clothing replaced the finer textiles for everyday wear in the community.
 Despite international interest in purchasing the textiles, many weavers in the community were forced to take on odd jobs to make ends meet and were living on the brink of poverty.
 And as traditional clothing vanished from local villages, the art and skill of weaving was not being passed on to younger generations.